Save money on makeup with these 12 hacks

-The Boots Volunteer Panel is one of the most well known product testing schemes.
-There are very limited spaces and specific criteria you need to meet, so places are like gold dust!
+The Boots Volunteer Panel is one of the most well-known product testing schemes.
+There are very limited spaces and specific criteria you need to meet, so places are like gold dust.

-Don’t fork out for expensive makeup brushes
+Stop buying expensive makeup brushes

 Use the power of influencers

-Make sure to follow some of the big names on Instagram and Twitter, and keep an eye out for any discount codes they offer their followers!
+Make sure to follow some of the big names on Instagram and Twitter, and keep an eye out for any discount codes they offer their followers.